 Cyclists: The ‘menaces’ that provoke fury amongst road users like no others.
-Cognitive Scientist Tom Stafford argues that motorists hate cyclists because they believe that they disrupt the ‘moral order’ of the road.
-Contrary to popular belief, cyclists have the same rights on the road as everyone else, yet drivers cannot seem to help being annoyed when they spot a Lycra-clad peddler overtaking huge queues at traffic lights and positioning themselves at the front of the queue (which is perfectly legal!).
+Cognitive Scientist Tom Stafford argues that motorists hate cyclists because they believe that they disrupt the moral order of the road.
+Contrary to popular belief, cyclists have the same rights on the road as everyone else, yet drivers cannot seem to help to be annoyed when they spot a Lycra-clad peddler overtaking huge queues at traffic lights and positioning themselves at the front of the queue (which is perfectly legal!).

 It is noted that cyclists are not exempt from errors and the blame cannot always be squarely on drivers.
 There are plenty of incidences of cyclists weaving in and out of traffic, not wearing the correct reflective equipment and positioning themselves squarely in the driver’s blind spot.
 It is important for cyclists to honour their responsibility to motorists by remembering their obligations to other road users to avoid accidents.

 However, fury has reignited in recent weeks when a major shake-up to the Highway Code was proposed, which would give cyclists (and pedestrians and horse riders) more protection on the road.
 The main alterations being proposed include introducing a 'hierarchy of users' guideline, which will give pedestrians and cyclists the right of way and drivers will bear greater responsibility to keep cyclists safe as they have the capacity to cause the greatest harm.
 There will also be clarification on pedestrian priority on pavements, cyclist priority at junctions and new guidance on safe passing speeds and distances.